Holic75/Baldurs-gate-dnd-3.5/README.md

 – Bonus Feats: at level 1 Berserker receives Warfare (1):Power Attack, at level 4 she receives Warfare (2):Cleave and finally at level 8 - Warfare (3):Great Fortitude.
 – May use Rage ability once per day.
 Gains one use at level 1, additional uses at level 4 and every 4 levels thereafter.
 ```
-RAGE: The enraged state lasts for 6 rounds.
+RAGE: The enraged state lasts for 3 rounds + 1 per 2 points of Berserker's Constitution above 10.
 While enraged, a Berserker gains a bonus of +2 to her attack and damage rolls as well as 10% physical damage reduction but suffers -2 penalty to her Armor Class, and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
 At 8th the attack and damage rolls bonus increases to +3 and physical damage resistance bonus to 20%.
 At 16th level the attack and damage rolls bonus increases to +5 and physical damage resistance bonus to 30%.
 ```